 Granada Boulevard Bridge, Ormond Beach

 Enjoy driving across this festively-lit bridge punctuated on either side in the Halifax River with floating cobalt blue trees.
-Or, consider parking on either side at Bailey Riverbridge Gardens or Cassen Park on the mainland or Fortunato Park on beachside and stroll the promenade.
+Or, consider parking on either side at Bailey Riverbridge Gardens or Cassen Park on the mainland or Fortunato Park on the beachside and stroll the promenade.

 Magic of Lights at Daytona International Speedway